58 Shares in Gartner, Inc. (NYSE:IT) Acquired by BKM Wealth Management LLC

-BKM Wealth Management LLC purchased a new stake in shares of Gartner, Inc. (NYSE:IT – Free Report) during the 4th quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor purchased 58 shares of the information technology services provider’s stock, valued at approximately $26,000.
+BKM Wealth Management LLC bought a new position in Gartner, Inc. (NYSE:IT – Free Report) in the 4th quarter, according to its most recent Form 13F filing with the SEC.
+The institutional investor bought 58 shares of the information technology services provider’s stock, valued at approximately $26,000.

-Several other large investors also recently modified their holdings of IT.
-Morgan Stanley grew its position in Gartner by 271.1% during the fourth quarter.
-Morgan Stanley now owns 2,151,011 shares of the information technology services provider’s stock valued at $723,041,000 after buying an additional 1,571,413 shares during the period.
-Norges Bank bought a new position in shares of Gartner in the fourth quarter worth about $263,599,000.
-Principal Financial Group Inc. grew its stake in shares of Gartner by 30.3% during the 3rd quarter.
-Principal Financial Group Inc. now owns 1,565,046 shares of the information technology services provider’s stock valued at $537,766,000 after acquiring an additional 364,128 shares during the period.
-Wellington Management Group LLP increased its holdings in Gartner by 20.3% in the 1st quarter.
-Wellington Management Group LLP now owns 2,029,738 shares of the information technology services provider’s stock worth $603,766,000 after acquiring an additional 342,228 shares in the last quarter.
-Finally, Franklin Resources Inc. raised its stake in Gartner by 1,083.3% during the 2nd quarter.
-Franklin Resources Inc. now owns 351,703 shares of the information technology services provider’s stock worth $123,205,000 after acquiring an additional 321,981 shares during the period.
-Institutional investors own 90.28% of the company’s stock.
+Several other hedge funds and other institutional investors also recently added to or reduced their stakes in IT.
+Fox Run Management L.L.C. bought a new position in Gartner in the 3rd quarter worth approximately $230,000.
+Stifel Financial Corp boosted its stake in Gartner by 32.6% in the 3rd quarter.
+Stifel Financial Corp now owns 33,817 shares of the information technology services provider’s stock worth $11,620,000 after purchasing an additional 8,319 shares during the period.
+Envestnet Asset Management Inc. boosted its stake in Gartner by 60.7% in the 3rd quarter.
+Envestnet Asset Management Inc. now owns 323,573 shares of the information technology services provider’s stock worth $111,183,000 after purchasing an additional 122,248 shares during the period.
+Comerica Bank boosted its stake in Gartner by 11.3% in the 3rd quarter.
+Comerica Bank now owns 33,538 shares of the information technology services provider’s stock worth $11,524,000 after purchasing an additional 3,407 shares during the period.
+Finally, TIAA Trust National Association bought a new position in Gartner in the 3rd quarter worth approximately $242,000.
+91.51% of the stock is owned by hedge funds and other institutional investors.

-In other news, EVP Valentin Sribar sold 682 shares of the company’s stock in a transaction that occurred on Friday, February 16th.
-The shares were sold at an average price of $453.00, for a total value of $308,946.00.
-Following the completion of the sale, the executive vice president now owns 12,269 shares of the company’s stock, valued at approximately $5,557,857.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-In other Gartner news, EVP Yvonne Genovese sold 560 shares of the company’s stock in a transaction that occurred on Friday, February 23rd.
-The shares were sold at an average price of $457.37, for a total transaction of $256,127.20.
-Following the transaction, the executive vice president now owns 2,398 shares in the company, valued at approximately $1,096,773.26.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, EVP Valentin Sribar sold 682 shares of the company’s stock in a transaction on Friday, February 16th.
-The shares were sold at an average price of $453.00, for a total value of $308,946.00.
-Following the completion of the transaction, the executive vice president now directly owns 12,269 shares in the company, valued at $5,557,857.
+In other news, Director James C. Smith sold 10,000 shares of the business’s stock in a transaction that occurred on Tuesday, February 27th.
+The stock was sold at an average price of $459.68, for a total value of $4,596,800.00.
+Following the completion of the sale, the director now directly owns 623,235 shares in the company, valued at $286,488,664.80.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+In related news, Director James C. Smith sold 10,000 shares of the business’s stock in a transaction that occurred on Tuesday, February 27th.
+The stock was sold at an average price of $459.68, for a total transaction of $4,596,800.00.
+Following the completion of the sale, the director now directly owns 623,235 shares in the company, valued at $286,488,664.80.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, EVP Claire Herkes sold 1,460 shares of the business’s stock in a transaction on Thursday, March 14th.
+The stock was sold at an average price of $475.76, for a total value of $694,609.60.
+Following the transaction, the executive vice president now directly owns 2,842 shares in the company, valued at approximately $1,352,109.92.
 The disclosure for this sale can be found here.
-Insiders sold a total of 22,952 shares of company stock valued at $10,598,070 in the last ninety days.
-Corporate insiders own 3.90% of the company’s stock.
+Insiders sold 22,952 shares of company stock worth $10,598,070 over the last three months.
+3.90% of the stock is currently owned by corporate insiders.

-Gartner (NYSE:IT – Get Free Report) last released its earnings results on Tuesday, February 6th.
-The information technology services provider reported $3.04 earnings per share for the quarter, topping the consensus estimate of $2.83 by $0.21.
-The business had revenue of $1.60 billion during the quarter, compared to the consensus estimate of $1.59 billion.
+Gartner (NYSE:IT – Get Free Report) last announced its quarterly earnings results on Tuesday, February 6th.
+The information technology services provider reported $3.04 earnings per share for the quarter, beating the consensus estimate of $2.83 by $0.21.
+The company had revenue of $1.60 billion during the quarter, compared to analysts’ expectations of $1.59 billion.
 Gartner had a return on equity of 156.35% and a net margin of 14.94%.
-The business’s revenue for the quarter was up 6.3% compared to the same quarter last year.
-During the same period last year, the company earned $3.70 earnings per share.
-On average, sell-side analysts anticipate that Gartner, Inc. will post 11.36 earnings per share for the current year.
+Gartner’s quarterly revenue was up 6.3% on a year-over-year basis.
+During the same period last year, the business earned $3.70 earnings per share.
+Sell-side analysts anticipate that Gartner, Inc. will post 11.36 EPS for the current year.

 Gartner Profile